NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 configured to synchronize catalog zones from the primary, but the primary's administrators may not have any administrative access to the secondaries.

+[FIXME: what does 'be left running subject to values in SOA fields' mean functionally?
+Should the secondary remove all member zones when the catalog zone EXPIREs?)]
 A catalog zone can be updated via DNS UPDATE on a reference primary nameserver, or via zone transfers.
 Nameservers MAY allow loading and transfer of broken zones with incorrect catalog zone syntax (as they are treated as regular